mkp170791/numpy/doc/source/reference/routines.testing.rst

-.. module:: numpy.testing
+.. module:: numpy_demo.testing

-Test Support (:mod:`numpy.testing`)
+Test Support (:mod:`numpy_demo.testing`)
 ===================================

-.. currentmodule:: numpy.testing
+.. currentmodule:: numpy_demo.testing

-Common test support for all numpy test scripts.
+Common test support for all numpy_demo test scripts.

-This single module should provide all the common functionality for numpy tests in a single location, so that :ref:`test scripts
+This single module should provide all the common functionality for numpy_demo tests in a single location, so that :ref:`test scripts
 <development-environment>` can just import it and work right away.
 For
 background, see the :ref:`testing-guidelines`